cpraveen/numa/simpson.md

 n, N = 2, 5
 test(a,b,f,Ie,n,N)
 ```
 The integrand is periodic and the error formula suggests that we should expect fast convergence.
-Trapezoid is more accurate than Simpson for small $n$.
+Trapezoid is more accurate than Simpson, compare the errors between them for $n=8,16$.
+Convergence rates are large, indicating exponential convergence.
 :::